Open all

 Academics and senior school destinations

-The exit list is impressive: a record 26 scholarships were awarded by senior schools last year.
-But it’s not all about the superstars, as the school has a 100 per cent success rate at Common Entrance and first-choice school entry.
-These include usual suspects Eton, Harrow and Cheltenham Ladies’, but also Radley, St Mary’s Calne, Magdalen College School, Malvern, Abingdon, St Helen’s and St Katherine, Winchester, Rugby, St Edward’s, Oxford, and Cheltenham College.
+Results are superb and the exit list impressive, but this is no hothouse.
+Instead, learning at St Hugh’s is all about making sure that children leave well prepared for the future and excited to move on to the next stage.
+There’s always a serious haul of scholarships, but it’s not all about the superstars – the school has a 100 per cent success rate at Common Entrance and a high acceptance rate into first-choice school schools.
+These include Eton, Wellington, Marlborough, St Edward’s Oxford and Cheltenham College, as well as Radley, Tudor Hall, Headington, Abingdon, Winchester, Rugby, Downe House and St Mary’s Calne.
 There’s a fair split between day and boarding senior-school destinations, with families now looking further afield to schools in Dorset and the Midlands.

 Co-curricular

-A dozen bands, ensembles and teatime concerts ensure music is part of the everyday life at the school, and the selective chamber choir goes on tour every spring to destinations such as Venice and Athens.
-Every two years in June there is a massive whole-school picnic concert held in the Rose Garden, and in alternate years teachers go glam at the St Hugh’s Rocks concert held in the Barn.
+About 70 per cent of pupils play an instrument, and a dozen bands, ensembles and teatime concerts ensure music is part of everyday life.
+There are multiple choirs catering for children of all ages, with the senior choir going on a tour every spring to destinations such as Venice and Athens.
+Every two years in June, there is a massive whole-school picnic concert held on the main lawn, with a repertoire mixing classical with pop – and culminating in an exuberant performance by the staff band.

 Boarding

-Thoroughly popular and much encouraged, boarding here is also very flexible.
-Pupils can weekly-board from Monday to Friday, flexi-board regular nights a week or do occasional one-offs if there’s space.
-Wednesday and Friday nights are the most coveted as they often involve off-site activities.
+Thoroughly popular and much encouraged, boarding here is very flexible.
+From Year 3 upwards, pupils can weekly-board from Monday to Friday or flexi-board regular nights a week; from Year 7 upwards, many sleep over at least a couple of times a week.
+Wednesday and Friday nights are the most coveted, as they often involve off-site activities or hugely popular theme nights.
+On Saturday mornings, children head home after prep is done and dusted.

 Matrons are on hand 24 hours a day and gappies assist throughout the school with tea, prep and games.
-The pupils we spoke to gave the food a huge thumbs-up, with one mentioning the amazing amount of choice: “They don’t keep doing the same thing over and over and there’s always going to be something you like.
-And they sometimes do squid!”
+The pupils we met gave the food a huge thumbs-up, with one mentioning the amazing amount of choice: ‘They don’t keep doing the same thing over and over, and there’s always going to be something you like.’

-Pre-prep pupils (Reception to Year 2) may arrive as early as 8am and remain until 5.30pm.
-After-school activities run between 4.45pm and 5.30pm four days a week, most of which are included in the fees.
-Day children can stay on afterwards for tea and prep with boarders, which ends at 7pm for middle school and 7.30pm for upper school.
+All pupils, including pre-prep, may arrive as early as 8am and remain until 5.30pm.
+After-school activities run between 4.45pm and 5.30pm four days a week, and most of them are included in the fees.
+Day children can stay on for tea and prep with boarders, which ends at 7pm for middle school and 7.30pm for upper school.

 School community

-Pastoral care is exceptional: 'One of the best bits of the school,' said one parent we asked.
-There is a huge emphasis on kindness, consideration and emotional stability.
+Pastoral care is exceptional – ‘One of the best bits of the school,’ said one parent we asked.
+There is a huge emphasis on kindness, consideration and emotional stability, and an excellent focus on wellbeing.
+Every child has timetabled wellbeing sessions with yoga, mindfulness, meditation and more.

-There are few international pupils; this is very much a 'country' school, with families tending to come from within a 25-mile radius in Oxfordshire and east Gloucestershire.
+This is very much a country school, with few international pupils – most families tend to come from within a 25-mile radius in Oxfordshire and East Gloucestershire, although there are an increasing number of enquiries from families escaping from London.

 And finally...